christianalfoni/impact/docs/02_Understanding_The_Design.md

 The hooks pattern is a really great pattern to solve every single thing we want.
 The only problem with Reacts hooks is that they are bound to the reconciliation loop and requires Reacts primitives.
 Those work great for local component state, but not for complex state management across components.

 What **Impact** does is take this fundamental building block of a composable hook, enables reactivity and binds it to the lifecycle of a component tree.
-It is difficult to infer how this low level concept solves all the issues adressed above, but as you explore this concept it hopefully becomes more obvious.
+It can be difficult to infer how this low level concept solves all the issues adressed above, but as you explore this concept it hopefully becomes more obvious.

 ## Reactive primitives